Derek316x/unit-3-final-project/project_proposals.md

 **"An estimated 25–33% of students are struggling to achieve competency in handwriting."**
 - Conti, G. “Handwriting Characteristics and the Prediction of Illegibility in Third and Fifth Grade Students.”
 Presented at Handwriting in the 21st Century?: An Educational Summit, Washington, D.C., January 23, 2012.

 **"Illegible handwriting is a problem for a large number of children…it can affect [children] not only personally (their self-esteem), but also academically, and their careers in the future.
 So, it’s got a very long trajectory."**
 - Dr. Gerry Conti, assistant professor of occupational therapy at Wayne State University

+**[Doubt about the value of handwriting instruction] is similar to what happened with math as calculators and computers came into vogue…people wondered whether students needed to learn how to do math.
+The answer in both cases is absolutely “yes.”
+Writing is not obsolete.**
+– Daniel A. Domenech, executive director of the American Association of School Administrators

 ###Market Size###
 94 million iPhones are in use in US as of March 2015.